 Year: August 2018

-Read Security DevOps if you are seeking a practical manual that details how to build, mature, and continuously improve security throughout the DevOps lifecycle.
+Read Security DevOps if you seek a practical manual detailing how to build, mature, and continuously improve security throughout the DevOps lifecycle.

-The book deploys case studies and shares examples of how to secure everything from the infrastructure to communications between your services, deterring fraud attempts, and securing operations at scale.
+The book deploys case studies and shares examples of securing everything from the infrastructure to communications between your services, deterring fraud attempts, and securing operations at scale.

-You’ll also learn how to capture logs and use unit testing for security, as well as how to respond to incidents to maintain safe applications.
+You’ll also learn how to capture logs, use unit testing for security, and respond to incidents to maintain safe applications.

 Other top DevSecOps books you can read include Microservices Security in Action by Wajjakkara Kankanamge and Dan B. Johnson’s Secure by Design.